 As the name implies, this section is going to contain the signature dishes of the restaurant, or what the restaurant is known for.
-This section usually contains only main courses.
+This section usually contains only the main courses.

-This section will contain the fish dishes and they will almost always be main dishes.
+This section will contain the fish dishes (pescado) and they will almost always be main dishes.
 Since Spain sits between the Atlantic Ocean and the Mediterranean Sea, there is a big variety of fish and seafood on any menu.
 Each region will offer different fish dishes.